How attached are you to your romantic partner? Do you think these attachment styles have anything to do with how you were raised?

 Results of Ainsworth's Study

 She noticed that the infants generally fell under one of three categories.
 70% of the infants felt secure when the mother was around.
-During these moments of security, even when the stranger was around, the infant felt comfortable exploring their environment.
-They were distressed when the mother left, but happy when the mother returned.
-These babies were categorized as having a secure attachment style.
+During these moments of security, the infant felt comfortable exploring their environment even when the stranger was around.
+They were distressed when the mother left but happy when the mother returned.
+These babies were categorized as having a secure attachment style

-The second group of infants, only 15% of the infants observed, were more distressed than the first.
+In the second group of infants, only 15% of the infants observed were more distressed than the first.
 They resisted the stranger and even resisted the mother when she returned to the room.
 These infants were highly unlikely to explore the area around them.
-Ainsworth classified these infants as having a resistant attachment style, also known as the anxious attachment style.
+Ainsworth classified these infants as having a resistant attachment style, also known as the anxious attachment style

 Main and Solomon